 Creating and Editing a Robots.txt File via FTP

-Deciding What to Put in Your WordPres Robots.txt File
+Deciding What to Put in Your WordPress Robots.txt

 Furthermore, there is another command called Allow.
 The command comes in use when you disallow access to a folder and its sub-folders.
 Yet, you want to allow access to a specific folder out of these.
-Keep in mind that all the content on your website get markedwith “Allow” by default.
-Thus, when adding rules, the first thing you should do is to state the user-agent to which the rule will apply.
+Keep in mind that all the content on your site gets marked with “Allow” by default.
+Thus, when adding rules, you should first state the user agent to which the rule will apply.
 Then, state the regulations that will put it in place using the allow and disallow functions.

-You can check your WordPress Robots.txt file to see if your entire website is crawlable, if you have blocked specific URLs, or if you already have blocked or disallowed certain crawlers.
+You can check your WordPress Robots.txt file to see if your entire site is crawlable, if you have blocked specific URLs, or if you already have blocked or disallowed certain crawlers.
 You can do this in the Google search console.
-You just have to go to your website and go to “Crawl”.
+You have to go to your site and go to “Crawl.”
 Under it, select “robots.txt Tester” and enter any URL to check its accessibility.

 Look out for the UTF-8 BOM

-Your WordPress Robots.txt file may look completely okay but really have a major issue.
-For example, you may find that the directives given are not being adhered to and pages that are not supposed to be crawled are in fact being crawled.
+Your WordPress Robots.txt file may look completely okay but have a major issue.
+For example, you may find that the directives given are not being adhered to, and pages that are not supposed to be crawled are being crawled.
 The reason behind this almost always comes down to an invisible character called the UTF-8 BOM.

 Here BOM signifies byte order mark, and it sometimes tends to be added to files by older text editors.
-If this character is present in your robots.txt file, Google might not be able to read it and complain about “Syntax not understood”.
-This has a significant impact on SEO and can render your robots.txt file useless.
-While you are testing your robots.txt file, make sure to look out for the UTF-8 BOM by checking whether Google does not understand any of your syntaxes.
+If this character is present in your robots.txt file, Google might not be able to read it and complain about “Syntax not understood.”
+This significantly impacts SEO and can render your robots.txt file useless.
+While testing your robots.txt file, look for the UTF-8 BOM by checking whether Google does not understand any of your syntaxes.

 Let us end this guide with a quick reminder.
 Although robots.txt blocks are crawling, it does not necessarily stop indexing.
 Even so, robots.txt helps you add guidelines.
 They control and outline the interaction of your site with search engines and bots.
 Nonetheless, it does not control explicitly whether or not your content gets indexed.
 Tweaking your site’s robots.txt file can be very helpful if you intend:

-In this article, we have explained about the WordPress Robots.txt file which is a very popular component to make the search engine bots more visible to the website.
-There are many reasons to optimize your WordPress Robot.txt file in which the main purpose of optimizing your robots.txt file is to stop search engines from crawling non-publicly accessible pages.
-We suggest that you follow the format given above to build a WordPress Robots.txt file for your website.
+This article explains the WordPress Robots.txt file, a popular component to make search engine bots more visible to the site.
+There are many reasons to optimize your WordPress Robot.txt file in.
+The main purpose of optimizing your robots.txt file is to stop search engines from crawling non-publicly accessible pages.
+We suggest you follow the format above to build a WordPress Robots.txt file for your site.
 We hope that this ultimate guide will help you for better SEO.